 The subject of roots has come up in a number of conversations recently.
-There is more to explore on this subject than I can cover here so for now I am going to restrict myself to the concept of roots in the context of the leader as gardener metaphor.
+There is more to explore on this subject but let's just restrict the concept of roots in the context of the leader as gardener metaphor.

 So what can be said about roots?

 • They are in the most part invisible

 Translating this into the language of leadership, leaders do well to pay attention to what is unseen and not simply rely on what they can see because the people and cultures they lead are shaped by invisible roots which can hold them forward as well as hold them back.
 Helping people to grow invariably involves “root-work”.
 The ancient art of bonsai powerfully demonstrates the effect that shaping roots has on shaping shoots and fruits.
 In the positive sense these roots are our values, hopes and dreams, what motivates us.
 In the negative sense these roots are our fears and insecurities, our hurts, our hidden expectations.
 So often our efforts to shape people and culture focus on the superficial as we deal with what we can see.
 In the process we become proficient at plastic surgery, making things look right, as opposed to heart surgery which focuses on shaping the unseen rhythms that set the direction and tempo of our individual and corporate lives.

 Leading “below ground” requires a huge amount of emotional intelligence.